My shopping cart

 Make the brown butter: Melt the butter in a small saucepan over low heat while stirring with a wooden spoon.
-Brin the butter to a summer and cook until it turns golden brown and smells nutty, about 6 to 8 minutes; be careful not to let the butter burn.
+Bring the butter to a simmer and cook until it turns golden brown and smells nutty, about 6 to 8 minutes; be careful not to let the butter burn.
 Pass the brown butter through a fine-mesh strainer into a bowl and set aside.

 In a mixing bowl, blend the goat cheese with the remaining pepper purée and the remaining tablespoon of Cataluña and season with salt and pepper.
 Refrigerate until chilled.